 U.S., Russia to face off over Ukraine at U.N.
-Security Council meeting
+Security Council meeting amid whirlwind of talk and continuing uncertainty

 Meanwhile, President Biden is set to host Qatar’s emir, Sheikh Tamim Bin Hamad al-Thani, at the White House on Monday afternoon as U.S. officials work to shore up alternative energy sources for Europe, which relies on Russian natural gas exports, in the event that Moscow responds to potential sanctions by cutting off supplies.

 Even as officials seek a diplomatic solution to the crisis, many are planning for the worst.
-Canada announced Sunday it was withdrawing all nonessential employees and remaining dependents from its embassy in Ukraine, following similar moves in the last week by the United States, Britain and Australia.
+Canada announced Sunday it was withdrawing all nonessential employees and remaining dependents from its embassy in Ukraine, following similar moves in the past week by the United States, Britain and Australia.

 Canadian Defense Minister Anita Anand arrived in Ukraine on Sunday.
-She warned Russia would face “severe sanctions and consequences” if it doesn’t deescalate the situation, the Canadian Broadcasting Corp. reported.
-Senior officials from Britain, France, Germany and Poland are also expected to visit the country in coming days.
+She warned that Russia would face “severe sanctions and consequences” if it doesn’t de-escalate the situation, the Canadian Broadcasting Corp. reported.
+Senior officials from Britain, France, Germany and Poland are also expected to visit the country in the coming days.

 Russia has repeatedly denied that its massive buildup of troops and military equipment around Ukraine, along with a wave of military exercises, is a precursor to a renewed assault.